<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Define Your Why

-We like to call this your podcast “why.”
+We like to call this your podcast WHY.
 To help you define yours, consider these three foundational questions:

 2. Is there an audience for it?
 Your audience doesn’t have to be gigantic — it just has to be engaged.
 Whether you’re speaking to hundreds or thousands, identifying your listeners is as important as determining a market for a product.

-Set Smart Goals (Get Better Metrics)
+Set Smart Goals and Metrics

-• # of social media mentions
+• # of social media mentions and engagement (shares, comments, likes, etc.)

 • # of podcast merchandise purchases